 A guide for sugaring hair removal at home, wax’s all natural sister alternative

 Waxing, shaving, laser/IPL, and even epilating are all popular and even mainstream methods of hair removal.
-Sugaring is a lesser known but ever growing in popularity method of hair removal.
+Sugaring is a lesser known option but ever growing in popularity as a method of hair removal.
 Sugaring is similar to waxing, but uses a sugaring paste or wax that is all natural and is more gentle on the skin.

 What is sugaring?

 Sugaring hair removal was first used in Persian over a millennium ago, during a time where sugar was only found in Persia or modern day Middle East.
 Unlike wax which sticks to both hair and skin, this ancient method of hair removal sticks to the hair while conditioning the skin.

 Sugaring wax is primarily a heated mixture of water, sugar, and lemon, heated until it resembles a pliable candy like consistency.
 This is then applied just like you would apply wax to remove hair.
 Aside from lemon, there are many other additives that can be found in sugaring paste, including those that had aromatherapeutic benefits.
 Some other common ingredients are cornstarch to thicken, honey or molasses for additional skin conditioning, guar gum for thickening, and any essential oil for aromatherapy and fragrance.

 You can buy pre made sugaring wax or paste, or make it at home yourself like the ancient Persians.
 To make it, the process is very simple but it takes a little bit of practice to get the consistency right.
 There are also several great ready-to-use options with simple ingredients available on the market to purchase, if you don’t want to make your own sugaring wax.

 Sugaring paste feels similar to regular wax, but is actually much more gentle on the skin.